 If you’ve got odds of 1.10 then it follows that after 10 games you will have made £25.94 from a starting bankroll of £10.
 After 90 games, which is where the strategy reaches its peak, you will be on £53,142.69.
 It seems easy, but you need to pick 90 winning games in a row.
 Even at odds of 1.10, this is not easy to do.

-There are ways and means that you can adjust your bets; by taking money out like your initial stake after 10 games to freeroll your bet, or even removing half your winnings after each 10-game bracket to lock in some profit.
+There are ways and means that you can adjust your bets; by taking money out like your initial stake after 10 games to freeroll your bet, or even removing half your winnings after each 10-game bracket to secure a net win.
 Either way, the key thing to note here is that 1 defeat will wipe you out, and the worst thing is that it will be on a 1.10 bet as well.